oakkarwin20/oakkarwin20/README.md

 Thanks for taking the time to visit my GitHub.

 All the work I've done throughout my Master's program is located in 'GuildhallSdProjects'.

 Note that some projects use the fbxsdk which I did NOT upload to GitHub.
-The projects will work if you add the fbxsdk to engine/thirdparty
+You can get it using this link: https://aps.autodesk.com/developer/overview/fbx-sdk.
+The projects will work if you add the fbxsdk to engine/thirdparty.

 GuildhallSdProjects includes all the work I've done throughout my Master's program.
 I'd recommend checking out:
    1. Oak Game Engine (C++).